 At its core, self-direction is about people having choice and control over their own lives.
 By extension, we believe the policies that shape self-direction programs should be guided by those with lived experience.
 In 2021 we convened a Participant Council to better inform our work to advance self-direction.

 Applied Self-Direction's Participant Council includes participants and family members from a range of self-direction programs across the country.
-We strive to ensure this group represents a wide-array of approaches to self-direction nationwide We elevate the perspectives raised by our Participant Council members across our work with states, financial management services (FMS) entities, managed care organizations (MCOs), federal agencies, elected officials, and other stakeholders.
+We strive to ensure this group represents a wide array of approaches to self-direction nationwide We elevate the perspectives raised by our Participant Council members across our work with states, financial management services (FMS) entities, managed care organizations (MCOs), federal agencies, elected officials, and other stakeholders.

 No one understands how self-direction operates in day-to-day life better than the people who rely on these programs to maintain their independence at home.
-The guidance and recommendations provided by the Participant Council helps influence our work at Applied Self-Direction and the design and implementation of self-direction on a national scale.
+The guidance and recommendations provided by the Participant Council help influence our work at Applied Self-Direction and the design and implementation of self-direction on a national scale.

 We are proud to introduce our Participant Council Members: